 The Default New Entry MOPR Floor Offer Price for a Generation Capacity Resource that is subject to the MOPR and for which a Sell Offer based on that resource, or any uprate of the Generation Capacity Resource, has not previously cleared an RPM Auction for any Delivery Year is based on the net cost of new entry ("CONE") of the applicable resource type.
 The net CONE values are determined by subtracting the estimated net energy and ancillary service revenues from the gross cost of new entry ("CONE") values shown in the table below.
-The gross CONE values of the table below are applicable to the 2022/2023 Delivery Year and are adjusted for Delivery Years subsequent to the 2022/2023 Delivery Year as described below.
+The gross CONE values of the table below are adjusted for Delivery Years subsequent to the 2022/2023 or 2026/2027 Delivery Year, as applicable, as described below.
 The net energy and ancillary services revenue estimate is determined for each resource type and for each Zone as described in sections 5.14(h-2)(3)(A)(i) through (viii) of Attachment DD of the PJM OATT.